How to Stop a Dog from Digging Holes

 Some dogs don’t just have active bodies.
 They have active minds!

-For a dog, digging is as much of a mental activity as it is a physical activity.
-They plot their path, select a target, and dig until they find what they're seeking--which again, may be pure entertainment or it may be an actual critter.
+For a dog, digging is as much of a mental activity as it is a physical one.
+They plot their path, select a target, and dig until they find what they’re seeking–which again, may be pure play or entertainment or it may be an actual critter.
+At least they can dream!

 Add a few more outdoor toys to your dog’s domain.
 If you have a real thinker, try giving them toys that give them more to do than chew.